 I certify, under penalty of perjury, that I have reviewed this application, I understand all of the information contained in, and submitted with, my application, and all of this information is complete, true, and correct.

-Applicant's or Authorized Signatory's Signature
+Authorized Individual's Signature

 8.a.
-Applicant's Signature
+Authorized Individual's Signature

 8.b.
 Date of Signature (mm/dd/yyyy)

-NOTE TO ALL APPLICANTS AND AUTHORIZED SIGNATORIES: If you do not completely fill out this application or fail to submit required documents listed in the Instructions, USCIS may delay a decision on or deny your application.
+NOTE TO ALL APPLICANTS AND AUTHORIZED INDIVIDUALS: If you do not completely fill out this application or fail to submit required documents listed in the Instructions, USCIS may delay a decision on or deny your application.

 Part 8.
 Interpreter's Contact Information, Certification, and Signature